 The agency and local governments are small in size.
 The majority of MPO funded contracts are issued as ODOT Let Projects; wherein all contracts carry ODOT approved contract language governing "Standard DOT Title VI Assurances for Contractor Requirements" inclusive: Compliance of 49 CFR Part 21 Regulations, Nondiscrimination, Solicitations for Subcontractors, Procurements of Materials and Equipment, the mandatory provision of Information and Reporting, Sanction for Noncompliance, etc. If Federal funds are used, Federal rules are invoked, and ODOT is charged with oversight responsibilities.
 In such cases, ODOT is actively involved in the contracting process.
 Now, the LPAs may engage consultants to perform architectural, engineering, and related services needed to develop a Federal-aid project without solicitation of projects wherein the total fee is less than \$50,000.
 The scope of work, project phases, and contract requirements may not be broken down into smaller components merely to permit the use of this fee-exempt procedure.
 Noting this exception to Federal requirements, the consultant selection process is dependent on the use of Federal funds.
 If Federal funds are used in a consultant agreement, Federal rules are invoked, and ODOT is charged with oversight responsibilities.
 ODOT is actively involved in the consultant selection and contracting process in such cases.
-If Federal funds are not used in a consultant agreement, the LPA must select an ODOT pregualified consultant in accordance with State law.
+If Federal funds are not used in a consultant agreement, the LPA must select an ODOT prequalified consultant in accordance with State law.
 However, the LPA consultant selection process will not be subject to oversight from ODOT.

-11. Do you use any of the following methods to disseminate Title VI information to the public (select all that apply)?

-Title VI posters in public buildings Yes

-Title VI brochures at public events No

-Title VI complaint forms in public buildings No

-Title VI complaint forms at public events No

-Title VI policy posted on your website Yes

-Title VI Program Plan posted on your website Yes
+- 11. Do you use any of the following methods to disseminate Title VI information to the public (select all that apply): - i.
+Title VI posters in public buildings YES - ii.
+Title VI brochures at public events NO - iii.
+Title VI complaint forms in public buildings NO - iv.
+Title VI complaint forms at public events NO - v.
+Title VI policy posted on your website YES - vi.
+Title VI Program Plan posted on your website YES - vii.
+Other (Please explain) N/A

-Other N/A